The Gruffalo (film): Background and production

 The Gruffalo, written by Julia Donaldson and illustrated by Axel Scheffler, was published in 1999 and has sold over 5 million copies worldwide.
 In a BBC Radio 2 poll in 2009, the book was voted as the UK's favourite bedtime story.
 The book has been adapted into a 27-minute animated film, which was broadcast on BBC One in the UK on 25 December 2009.
 This new version features Robbie Coltrane in the title role and James Corden as the mouse as well as Helena Bonham Carter as the mother squirrel narrator and Rob Brydon as the Snake.
 The production was animated at the award-winning Studio Soi in Germany and produced through Magic Light Pictures.
 The film also has the voices of John Hurt as the Owl and Tom Wilkinson as the Fox.
 It was nominated for an Academy Award for Best Short Film (Animated) on 25 January 2011.
 The film was also nominated for a BAFTA in 2010.

+The 2009 television special was to celebrate the 10th anniversary of the book's release in 1999.

 Reception

 The film premiered on BBC One, Christmas Day 2009, watched by 9.8 million people.
 Review website Den of Geek described it as an "utterly charming piece of magic".

 The film has been broadcast across the world, including on ZDF in Germany.
 It premiered on United States television on 9 December 2010 on ABC Family during its 25 Days of Christmas programming block.
 It also aired on YTV in Canada on 18 December 2011.

-The Gruffalo has also been shown on Nick Jr in the UK and is distributed on DVD by Entertainment One.
-NCircle distribute the DVD in the US, Phase 4 in Canada and Concorde in Germany.
+The Gruffalo has been shown on Nick Jr. in the UK and is distributed on DVD by Entertainment One.
+NCircle distribute the DVD in the US, Kaboom Entertainment, Phase 4 Films, and Nelvana in Canada, and Concorde in Germany.

-A Scottish Gaelic version has also been produced, with the voice of the Gruffalo provided by Bill Paterson.
+A Scottish Gaelic version has been produced, with the voice of the Gruffalo provided by Bill Paterson.
 An Gruffalo was first shown on BBC Alba on Christmas Eve 2010.

 The film has also proved a hit with festival audiences around the world.
-On top of its Academy Award and BAFTA nominations it has also been awarded prizes at festivals including Annecy International Animation Festival (France), Anima Mundi (Brazil), The Broadcast Awards 2011 (UK), Cartoons on the Bay (Italy), Chicago International Children's Festival (Canada), CFC Worldwide Short Film Festival (Canada), Ottawa International Animation Festival (Canada), Prix Jeunesse (Germany), Sapporo Short Fest (Japan), Shanghai Television Festival (China) and Internationales Trick Film Festival (Germany).
+On top of its Academy Award and BAFTA nominations, it has also been awarded prizes at festivals including the Annecy International Animation Festival (France), Anima Mundi (Brazil), The Broadcast Awards 2011 (UK), Cartoons on the Bay (Italy), Chicago International Children's Festival (USA), CFC Worldwide Short Film Festival (Canada), Ottawa International Animation Festival (Canada), Prix Jeunesse (Germany??), Sapporo Short Fest (Japan), Shanghai Television Festival (China) and Internationales Trick Film Festival (Germany).
 The Gruffalo was also nominated for the prestigious Cartoon d'or 2011.

 Awards and nominations

 Sequel

-The sequel to the Gruffalo, based on the follow-up to the picture book, was shown on BBC One on Christmas Day 2011.
+The sequel to The Gruffalo, based on the follow-up to the picture book, was shown on BBC One on Christmas Day 2011.